 Diabetes increases the risk of glaucoma, cataracts and retinal disorders (diabetic retinopathy).
 Damage can go as far as blindness and occur without any symptoms, which is why it’s important to undergo an eye exam once a year.

-In people with diabetes, foot problems develop mostly when nerve damage occurs and affects sensitivity.
+In people living with diabetes, foot problems develop mostly when nerve damage occurs and affects sensitivity.
 In such situations, small foot injuries can become exacerbated or infected without causing any pain as the usual alarm signal.
-That’s why it’s important to monitor the condition of your feet and take certain precautions (avoiding walking barefoot, wearing good shoes, etc.).
+This is why it’s important to monitor the condition of your feet and take certain precautions (avoiding walking barefoot, wearing good shoes, etc.).

-Diabetes often creates dry skin that’s more prone to injuries and fungal or bacterial infections.
+Diabetes often creates dry skin that is more prone to injuries and fungal or bacterial infections.
 Some complications, such as blisters, are relatively benign, but others require medical attention and appropriate medication.
-Any change in skin appearance should be brought to the attention of a health care professional.
+Any change in skin appearance should be brought to the attention of a healthcare professional.

 Diabetes can cause sexual problems in both men and women by messing with blood glucose management or testosterone levels.
 Maintaining a healthy weight, stable blood glucose and a good diet greatly limits the risks, but several treatments are also available to restore a fulfilling sex life.

 The hyperglycemia often associated with diabetes can damage nerves and therefore change your perception of pain.
 If you experience a loss of sensitivity or a tingling sensation, for example, make sure you discuss it with a health care professional.

 Nearly 10% of people living with diabetes will one day experience major depression, and about 30% of people living with diabetes will experience some symptoms of it.
 Living with diabetes brings its share of difficulties, and it’s normal to feel overwhelmed sometimes.
 But don’t suffer in silence—if you’re not feeling OK, speak up.